Climate Change

 Quinte Conservation monitors the water resources of the watershed to help assess changes to these resources and potential impacts from climate change.
 To do this an assessment of the vulnerability of the region to the impacts of climate change was completed.
 The assessment allowed for enhancements to the Quinte Conservation monitoring network which included a provincially significant climate change monitoring station as well as four other local stations.

-These stations are in addition to many other existing monitoring stations which include groundwater, rain, stream flow, steam water quality, benthic.
+These stations are in addition to many other existing monitoring stations which include groundwater, rain, stream flow, stream water quality, benthic.
 Recently new water level gauges have been added to many lakes throughout the watershed.
 These gauges will help in monitoring changes to lake levels but also in managing water levels in times of flooding and drought.
 The water levels for these gauges are available on our water levels viewer.

 Climate change mitigation